Addressing Fairness in Classification with a Model-Agnostic Multi-Objective Algorithm: Experiments

 \subsection{Our Models}

-We compare the baselines against two variants of our MAMO-fair model: \begin{itemize} \item S-MAMO-fair (Single fairness): the algorithm optimizes for only one notion of fairness at a time; \item M-MAMO-fair (Multi-fairness): the multi-fair MAMO-fair algorithm, where we have a single algorithm optimized simultaneously for DDP and DEO.\footnote{We will make the code available.} \end{itemize}
+We compare the baselines against two variants of our MAMO-fair model: \begin{itemize} \item S-MAMO-fair (Single fairness): the algorithm optimizes for only one notion of fairness at a time; \item M-MAMO-fair (Multi-fairness): the multi-fair MAMO-fair algorithm, where we have a single algorithm optimized simultaneously for DDP and DEO.\footnote{Code is available at https://github.com/kirtanp/MAMO-fair/} \end{itemize}

-One of the strengths of our approach is that it is model-agnostic, so it also works with neural networks unlike other debiasing algorithms \cite{zafar2017fpr, zafar2017linear, celis2019classification, lohaus20}.
-We demonstrate it by using a feedforward neural network with 2 hidden layers of sizes 60 and 25 respectively, a ReLu activation function \cite{xu2015empirical}, dropout \cite{srivastava2014dropout} with $p=0.2$ between each layer, and a sigmoid at the output~layer.
+One of the strengths of our approach is that it is model-agnostic, so it also works with neural networks unlike other debiasing algorithms~\citep{zafar2017fpr,zafar2017linear,celis2019classification,lohaus20}.
+We demonstrate it by using a feedforward neural network with 2 hidden layers of sizes 60 and 25 respectively, a ReLu activation function~\citep{xu2015empirical}, dropout~\citep{srivastava2014dropout} with $p=0.2$ between each layer, and a sigmoid at the output~layer.